Case study · Murcia, primary care

 Reaching the consulting room is still the first obstacle

-Health centres are complex buildings: several floors, similar corridors, numbered consulting rooms and specialised facilities.
+Health centers are complex buildings: several floors, similar corridors, numbered consulting rooms and specialized facilities.
 Blind, partially sighted or cognitively impaired patients have to ask staff again and again.

 - 02